BREAKING: 3 law enforcement officers shot in NE Harris County, sources say

 "All three officers are awake and alert.
 Expected to survive their injuries," the sheriff tweeted.
 "Thank you for all of your prayers."

 The Harris County deputy was shot in the hand and may lose a finger.
-One AG officer was shot in the cheek, torso and ankle and the other was shot in the leg, Gonzalez said.
+One AG officer was shot in the cheek, torso and ankle and the other was shot in the leg, HCSO Major Mike Lee said.

 The Harris County Sheriff's Office has identified the suspect as 25-year-old Daniel Trevino.